StanfordLegion/legion/compiler/doc/language.md

 In this program, `expensive1a` and `expensive1b` *can* run in parallel, because both use region `r` with read-only privileges.

-What about the following program?
+Now consider the following program where the second task now writes to the region `r`.

 ```legion
 task expensive2a(r: region<int>, p: int@r): int, reads(r) {/*...*/}